ccswbs/UoGd7-Training/HALT.md

 3. Using the drop-down `Headers` menu, select your preference for column and row headers.
 This will bold the text in the selected cells.
 4. Add a caption to the table.
 This will serve as its title.
 5. Add a summary if appropriate.
 This is useful if the table is meant to convey certain findings that can be briefly summarized in text.
 6. Click `OK`.
-The empty cells will appear in the Drupal text editor:
+The empty cells will appear in the Drupal text editor for you to fill in:
 ![Empty table cells](/images/tables 3.png)
+7. Click `Save`.

 ###Table Headers and Captions